 International employment is on the rise.
-Whether you’re looking to hire someone living overseas or you’re sending one of your employees to another country for a long-term project, you need to make sure that the way you pay your international workers complies with the laws of the country they are working in.
+Whether you’re looking to hire someone living overseas or you’re sending one of your employees to another country for a long-term project, you need to understand how to pay international workers in a way that complies with the laws of the country where they are working.

 Below, you’ll learn about four of the ways you can pay your international workers.
 We hope this helps you develop the relationships that will help your business thrive.